timuryesm/travel-planner-agents/README.md

 # Travel Planner Agents

-A multi-agent AI system that plans complete trips using specialized agents coordinated by a central orchestrator.
-Each agent handles one domain — flights, hotels, weather, activities, and budget — and communicates through a shared state object.
+A multi-agent AI travel planning application with a stepwise wizard UI, persistent state, and JWT authentication.
+Specialized agents handle each planning domain — flights, hotels, weather, activities, and budget — coordinated by a central orchestrator and a wizard state machine that lets users navigate, skip, and revise each stage of their plan.

-Built as a learning project for multi-agent AI infrastructure, agent-to-agent communication protocols, and complex task orchestration.
+Built as a portfolio project targeting production-readiness: clean architecture, resumable sessions, real external APIs, and a multilingual React frontend (English / Russian).

 ---

 ## Architecture

+### Phase A — agent pipeline (complete)

+The original run-all-at-once pipeline.
+Still used for the final plan assembly.

 ```
 User Input (budget, dates, destination, interests)